 On the opposite end, if you have constant loose stools/diarrhea you are unable to absorb nutrients.
-I often see patients with diarrhea they’ve had for weeks and months by time they get to me.
-We run blood work on them to find they are deficient in B vitamins, minerals, vitamin D, iron and antioxidants because they cannot absorb these when they have loose stools.
+I often see patients with diarrhea they’ve had for weeks and months by the time they get to me.
+We run blood work on them to find they are deficient in B vitamins, minerals, vitamin D, iron, and antioxidants because they cannot absorb these when they have loose stools.
 Sometimes we will see patients with alternating constipation and diarrhea, this is often referred to as Irritable Bowel Syndrome (IBS), Colitis, or Gastritis.
-Which in my opinion are all labels for a deeper underlying problem.
-Both constipation and loose stools must be corrected in order to maintain good nutrient absorption, health and immunity.
+Which in my opinion are all labels for a deeper underlying problem?
+Both constipation and loose stools must be corrected in order to maintain good nutrient absorption, health, and immunity.

 Causes of GI Issues may include:

 - A diet high in refined sugars, Gluten, and other Grains.
 These cause constipation, gas and bloating.
 These foods are difficult for your body to break down and process.

 - A diet low in vegetables and Fruit.

 - Stress – High-stress levels cause you to release large amounts of cortisol causing the gut lining to deteriorate leaving ulcers.

 - Long use of Antibiotics – Antibiotics will often kill the “good” bacteria in your Gut as well leaving you with poor gut function.

 - Lack of Probiotics – If you are lacking probiotics you may have gas and bloating after meals because you are unable to break down food.